rradfar/front-end-interview-questions/css.md

 </details>

+---

-<li>What were some new features that were introduced with CSS3?
-Which ones are your favorite?</li>
+Q. What were some new features that were introduced in CSS3?
+Which ones are your favorite?

 <details><summary>Answer</summary>